Homophones Word Lists

 Homophones, or “sound-alikes,” are words that are pronounced like another word, or words, but are different in meaning, origin, or spelling, such as their/there/they’re and to/too/two.
 Homophones word lists are important to the writing and reading development of young learners.

 Recognizing homophones is essential to correct spelling because even spell-check programs will not recognize them as spelling errors.
-Students begin learning in first grade to identify and use context clues to determine the correct meaning of sound-alike words (to, too; for, four), and later use a dictionary or rely on memory to spell the word correctly.
+Students begin learning in first grade to identify and use context clues to determine the correct meaning of sound-alike words (to, too; for, four), and later use a dictionary or rely on memory to spell the word from their lists of homophones for kids correctly.

 Though homophones are a common source of confusion, the lessons exploring their meanings can be especially fun and interesting, from the frequently used (ate/eight, deer/dear, flew/flu) to the more unusual (baron/barren, bouillon/bullion, gorilla/guerilla).

 Common Core State Standards Related to Homophones